RichTiTAN/CrimsonOnion/README.md

 # CrimsonOnion
-A GUI client that runs Multiple Tor instances and load-balances them with HAProxy.
+A GUI client that runs Multiple Tor instances and load-balances them.
 This project is a rewritten and improved version of [TorMultiplexer](https://github.com/richTiTAN/Tor-Multiplexer/) in C# and .NET.

 <img width="2900" height="1080" alt="coui" src="https://github.com/user-attachments/assets/662c1e32-dfad-483d-be5f-63c77fbb1165" />

 __HOW IT WORKS:__
-- This app uses 1-8 Tor connections, load-balances them with HAProxy, uses Xray-core for managing and enabling the Proxy and Sing-box for managing the VPN MODE.
+- This app uses 1-8 Tor connections, load-balances them, uses Xray-core for managing and enabling the Proxy and Sing-box for managing the VPN MODE.
 - [FARSI GUIDE](https://github.com/RichTiTAN/CrimsonOnion/blob/main/readmeFA.md)

 # How to use and Troubleshooting